apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 ```

-apnscp manages pool groups, restarting as needed after the elision window expires.
+ApisCP manages pool groups, restarting as needed after the elision window expires.
 To restart or suspend the pool for a site, use the `php-fpm-siteXX` service wrapper.

 ```bash
 # Suspend all pools allocated to site1